Jessevdz/terraform-chat-with-your-data-accelerator/README.md

-# Terraform deployment for the Azure "Chat with your data Solution accelerator repository"
+# Terraform deployment for the Azure "Chat with your data accelerator repository"

 This repository contains terraform code that deploys all the Azure infrastructure required by the [Microsoft Azure Chat with your data solution accelerator](https://github.com/Azure-Samples/chat-with-your-data-solution-accelerator).